risav-pyakurel/Python/README.md

 # Python
-My python learning path from basic ko advance
+My python learning path from basic to advance